his eyes on those of the sergeant, looking for the sign of

 SAVAGE IS MY NAME

-the Carpenter, who first appears in Virginia records in 1632
+Carpenter, who first appears in Virginia records in 1632.

 Thomas is referred to, in Virginia history, as "The Carpenter" to

-and location on the Eastern Shore expansion of the Jamestown
+location on the Eastern Shore expansion of the Jamestown Colony.

-in 1995 I published a book covering the thirteen generations from
+in 1995 I published a book covering the many generations

 SAVAGE IS MY NAME